 - Bright, Indirect Light: Place the plant near a window where it can receive filtered sunlight.
 East or west-facing windows are ideal.

-- Grow Lights: If natural light is insufficient, especially during winter, consider using a full-spectrum grow light to supplement.
+- Grow Lights: If natural light is insufficient, especially during winter, consider using a full-spectrum grow light as a supplement.
 Position the grow light about 12-18 inches from the plant to mimic natural light.

 By carefully managing temperature, humidity, and light, you create a nurturing environment for your Swiss Cheese Plant, setting the stage for healthy growth and development.